Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 7. Crypto mining

 Almost everyone has heard of cryptocurrency by now, but very few people realize what’s involved.
-Crypto miners use computers and cryptographic processes to solve complex functions and record data to a blockchain.
+Crypto miners use computers and cryptographic processes to solve complex functions and record data on a blockchain.
 Cryptocurrency is the reward for that process.

 Crypto mining is a processor-heavy task that certainly isn’t for standard computers.
 Many people involved in crypto mining either build their own PCs to handle the workload or invest in high-end computers.